 The advanced technology underneath the Soul EV's body goes some way to justifying the car’s price.
 It's fitted with a large 64kWh battery pack - the standard Nissan Leaf has a 40kWh pack - and a potent 201bhp electric motor.
 This gives it an impressive driving range of up to 280 miles, along with acceleration from 0-62mph in 7.9 seconds.

 MPG, running costs & CO2

-Costing from around £33,000 after the Plug-in Car Grant is deducted, the Soul EV is quite expensive for a crossover-style hatchback.
+Costing over £37,000, the Soul EV is quite expensive for a crossover-style hatchback.
 However, once on your driveway you'll start recouping money almost instantly.
 For a start, a full charge should only cost a few pounds, as opposed to around £50 for petrol or diesel.
-Road tax is also free for electric cars, a saving of £145 per year.
+Road tax is also free for electric cars, a saving of £150 per year.
 Business buyers will also benefit from lower monthly payments, especially from spring 2020 when the Benefit-in-Kind (BiK) rate drops to 0% for electric cars.